How to work from home with kids.

 I think about what makes your children happy.
 Also, think about what keeps them occupied.

 Schedules are very essential to us in order to have our life organized and get the things we want to be done, done.
 I ask my children what they want to do with you for an hour each day.

 You’d be surprised to see how excited they get!
-And you’ll get to spend time with them while being able to work from home.
+I get to spend time with them while being able to work from home.
 Mom guilt gone, just like that.

 More how to work from home with kids tips.